PluralKit/PluralKit/docs/content/user-guide.md

 If you want your member to have an associated avatar to display on the member information card and on proxied messages, you can set the member avatar.
 To do so, use the `pk;member avatar` command.
 You can either supply it with an direct URL to an image, or attach an image directly.
 For example.

     pk;member Jo avatar http://placebeard.it/512.jpg
-    pk;member "Craig Johnson" avatar   (with an attached image)
+    pk;m "Craig Johnson" avatar   (with an attached image)

 To preview the current avatar (if one is set), use the command with no arguments: